mathursam/fixorchestra/Concepts-Part1-MessageStructures.md

 </fixr:message>
 ```

-Message structure definitions have many optional attributes.
+Message structure definitions have many optional XML attributes.
 One in the example, `implMaxLength` informs users that ClOrdID (tag 11) is limited to 20 characters.

+In the message definition above, the first element in the structure, `<fixr:componentRef id="1024"` refers to the StandardHeader component, and the last one with `id="1025"` refers to StandardTrailer.
+These are required by TagValue encoding.

 All `<message>` XML elements are contained by their parent element `<messages>` in an Orchestra file.